treehouses/treehouses.github.io/pages/blog/20191202-blogfornewintern.md

     * if you accidently merge a PR that does not include closing keywords, you need to manually close the issue and link it to the original pull request.
     * The title should also be in lowercase letters `we do not want uppercase letters in the title of PRs`

-Every time you merge a pull request, please send a message to the intern on the Gitter chat with a link to the issue and merged link.
+Every time you merge a pull request, please send a message to the intern on the Discord channel with a link to the issue and merged link.
 For example:

 ```
 @username_of_intern please look at (URL link of the issue) and (URL link of the merged link)